Canandaigua, New York: Chronological

-In 1807–1808, Jessie Hawley, a flour merchant from Geneva, served 20 months in the Canandaigua debtors' prison.
+In 1807–1808, Jesse Hawley, a flour merchant from Geneva, served 20 months in the Canandaigua debtors' prison.
 He was an early proponent of building a canal through the Mohawk Valley to improve shipping and connect the Hudson River with Lake Erie.
 During his time in prison, he published 14 influential essays on the canal concept.

 Stephen A. Douglas was a student at Canandaigua Academy between 1830 and January 1833; he later moved west and was elected as US senator from Illinois.
 He was the 1860 Democratic Party presidential nominee, losing to Republican Abraham Lincoln.

 This area of New York was a center of activism for women's suffrage and other progressive movements.
 In 1873, the Ontario County Courthouse, located in the City of Canandaigua, was the site of the trial of Susan B. Anthony, a leader of the women's suffrage movement, who was arrested for voting at a time when only men were allowed to vote.
 She was found guilty and fined $100, which she did not pay.

 John Willys, born in Canandaigua in 1873, operated a bicycle sales and repair shop there, before later becoming a successful automobile manufacturer.

 On October 30, 1900, Theodore Roosevelt made a brief stop in Canandaigua to give a campaign speech at Atwater Park.

 In 1945, Marvin Sands founded Canandaigua Wine Company.
 With a growing American market for wine in the late 20th century, the company expanded rapidly through acquisitions in the 1980s and 1990s.
 It joined other companies in forming Constellation Brands, and became the world's largest wine and spirits distributor.
 In 2006, Canandaigua Wine Company rebranded as Centerra Wine Co., a subsidiary of Constellation Wines, U.S., Inc.

-On March 14, 2006, President George W. Bush visited Canandaigua, giving speeches at Canandaigua Academy and Ferris Hills, an assisted-living community for seniors.
+On March 14, 2006, President George W. Bush visited Canandaigua, giving speeches at Canandaigua Academy and Ferris Hills, an independent residential living community for seniors.
 He was describing Medicare Part D for senior citizens.
 The text of his speech at Ferris Hills can be found here.